-You must also print, sign, and post the COVID-19 Safety Procedures for Businesses safety sign (updated 6/26/20) near all public entrances and in worker common areas.
+Please print, sign, and post the COVID-19 Safety Procedures for Businesses sign (updated 6/26/20) near all public entrances and in worker common areas.
 Signs should be easy to spot.
-Two sizes are available for download.
-You need to only hang one version of the sign, so use the size that works best for your printer.
+Two sizes are available for download — use whichever size that works best for your printer.

-One is for standard legal-sized paper (8.5×14 inches) and only uses one piece of paper.
+Legal-sized paper (8.5×14 inches and only uses one piece of paper)

-The second option is for letter-sized paper (8.5×11 inches) and uses two pieces of paper.
+Letter-sized paper (8.5×11 inches and uses two pieces of paper)

 State and local authorities are enforcing business and building safety orders for COVID-19.
 This includes:

 - PA Department of Labor and Industry

 These groups are authorized to enforce business closure orders and safety orders to the full extent of the law.

 Reporting Health & Safety Violations

 There are several options for reporting possible workplace health and safety violations related to COVID-19.